Aeronbroker/Aeron/README.md

 installations in order to be applicable in more than one specific environment.
 This gap is closed by IoT Broker by the use of so-called associations between device-level and thing-level information.
-* The IoT Broker is based on the simple and powerful information model standardized in OMA Next Generation Service Interface Context Enabler (NGSI 9 / NGSI 10).
+* The IoT Broker is based on the simple and powerful information model standardized in OMA Next Generation Service Interface Context Enabler (FIWARE NGSI).
 This API has emerged in FIWARE as an important open standard of information exchange, implemented by a considerable number of FIWARE GEs.
-In NGSI 9/10, all objects of the real world, being it sensor/actuator devices or arbitrary objects (like tables, rooms, cars, ...) are represented as so-called Context Entities, while information about these objects is expressed in the form of attributes.
-For more information about the OMA NGSI 9/10 information model and the related interfaces, please refer to the Open API Specification (https://forge.fi-ware.org/plugins/mediawiki/wiki/fiware/index.php/FI-WARE_NGSI_Open_RESTful_API_Specification).
+In FIWARE NGSI, all objects of the real world, being it sensor/actuator devices or arbitrary objects (like tables, rooms, cars, ...) are represented as so-called Context Entities, while information about these objects is expressed in the form of attributes.
+For more information about the FIWARE NGSI information model and the related interfaces, please refer to the Open API Specification (https://forge.fi-ware.org/plugins/mediawiki/wiki/fiware/index.php/FI-WARE_NGSI_Open_RESTful_API_Specification).

 Why you should get it
 ---